‘Gator, the twins and I are alone in the band section, in a group hug, as everyone leaves the stadium.

 “I wants ya in my life fer ever, Huck.
-I loves ya so much,” he started crying.
+I loves ya so much,” he starts crying.

-“Don’t cry,” I ordered in my mean brother voice.
+“Don’t cry,” I order in my mean brother voice.

-He gulped and stopped.
+He gulps and stops.
 “What’s I gotta do?”

 “Yer doin’ so good with the fosters.
 You’re doin’ it.
 I’s doin’ good here.
 It’s the fever from the butt lust that scares me.
 If we start screwin’ agin, we’ll mess up.”